 serves as Regent of Pontifical Georgian College.
 He was inducted into the famed Explorers Club and

-is a Fellow of the P.R.
-Society of Arts and Sciences and a Fellow of the Royal Geographical Society.
+is a Fellow of the Royal Geographical Society.

-Eagle Scout in the Boy Scouts of America, the Archfather remains
+Eagle Scout in the Boy Scouts of America, the Holy Father remains

 active in service and philanthropy supporting various charitable